 A New Home for Kirkland Museum of Fine & Decorative Art

-Kirkland Museum is temporarily closed because we are building a new facility and relocating to 12th Avenue and Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle Neighborhood.
-Over 450 guests joined Denver Mayor Michael B. Hancock for the groundbreaking held September 10, 2015.
-The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open fall 2017.
+Kirkland Museum is temporarily closed because we are building a new facility and relocating to 12th Avenue & Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle Creative District.
+The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open in early 2018.